If you have concerns about a child please call 705.743.9751 or 1.800.661.2843

 The Kawartha-Haliburton Children’s Aid Society is a not-for-profit agency that, by law, is required to protect children from physical, sexual, and emotional abuse and neglect.

 Children and youth thrive when they are living in safe, predictable and supportive families.
-When children and youth are not able to live at home, the Kawartha-Haliburton Children’s Aid Society is committed to strengthening opportunities for family-based care – foster parents provide such an opportunity.Learn more about Foster Care
+When children and youth are not able to live at home, the Kawartha-Haliburton Children’s Aid Society is committed to strengthening opportunities for family-based care – foster parents provide such an opportunity.Fostering changes futures.
+Join us today.

 The child welfare sector of Ontario is committed to using data to continuously improve the services it provides to children and families.
 This page takes you through the journey of what is a “performance indicator” in the context of child welfare, why performance indicators are important and the next steps of the Performance Indicator Project for children’s aid societies in Ontario.Learn more about Performance Indicators